theresaabl/shared-spaces/README.md

 ## Features

-⚠️ INSTRUCTIONS ⚠️

-In this section, you should go over the different parts of your project, and describe each feature.
-You should explain what value each of the features provides for the user, focusing on your target audience, what they want to achieve, and how your project can help them achieve these things.

-**IMPORTANT**: Remember to always include a screenshot of each individual feature!

-⚠️ --- END --- ⚠️

 > [!IMPORTANT]
 > - Any User signing up on this site is automatically set to inactive and will need to be approved by the admins!
 > - This site has an Admin Front End Page.